-In addition, our sponsor, has committed to purchase from us an aggregate of 2,075,000 warrants, or "private warrants," at \$0.40 per private warrant for a total purchase price of \$830,000, with each warrant exercisable for one share of common stock at an exercise price of \$11.50 per share.
+In addition, LifeSci Holdings LLC, an entity affiliated with three of our directors, has committed to purchase from us an aggregate of 1,170,000 warrants, or "private warrants," at \$0.50 per private warrant for a total purchase price of \$585,000, and Rosedale Park, LLC, an entity affiliated with one of our directors, has committed to purchase from us an aggregate of 830,000 private warrants at \$0.50 per private warrant for a total purchase price of \$415,000.
+Each private warrant is exercisable for one share of common stock at an exercise price of \$11.50 per share.
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
-Of the \$830,000 we will receive from the sale of the private warrants, \$380,000 will be used for offering expenses and \$450,000 will be used for working capital.
+Of the \$1,000,000 we will receive from the sale of the private warrants, \$380,000 will be used for offering expenses and \$620,000 will be used for working capital.

 If needed to finance transaction costs in connection with searching for a target business or consummating an intended initial business combination, our initial stockholders, officers, directors or their affiliates may, but are not obligated to, loan us funds as may be required.
 In the event that the initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts, but no proceeds from our trust account would be used for such repayment.
 Such loans would be evidenced by promissory notes.
-The notes would either be paid upon consummation of our initial business combination, without interest, or, at the lender's discretion, up to \$500,000 of the notes may be converted upon consummation of our business combination into additional private warrants to purchase shares of common stock at a conversion price of \$0.40 per private warrant (which, for example, would result in the holders being issued private warrants to purchase 1.250,000 shares of common stock if \$500,000 of notes were so converted).
+The notes would either be paid upon consummation of our initial business combination, without interest, or, at the lender's discretion, up to \$500,000 of the notes may be converted upon consummation of our business combination into additional private warrants to purchase shares of common stock at a conversion price of \$0.50 per private warrant (which, for example, would result in the holders being issued private warrants to purchase 1,000,000 shares of common stock if \$500,000 of notes were so converted).
 Such private warrants will be identical to the private warrants to be issued at the closing of this offering.
 We believe the purchase price of these private warrants will approximate the fair value of such private warrants when issued.
 However, if it is determined, at the time of issuance, that the fair value of such private warrants exceeds the purchase price, we would record compensation expense for the excess of the fair value of the private warrants on the day of issuance over the purchase price in accordance with Accounting Standards Codification ("ASC") 718 - Compensation - Stock Compensation.
+Loans made by Chardan Capital Markets LLC or any of its related persons will not be convertible into private warrants and Chardan Capital Markets LLC and its related persons will have no recourse with respect to their ability to convert their loans into private warrants.